romses/Datenzwerg/docs/how_to_build.en.md

 Using superglue, glue the magnets into the holes in the gnome body - there are three each on the mating surfaces of top and bottom part.
 Make sure the polarity is correct, i.e. the magnets attract each other when the gnome body top is placed on the bottom.
 The magnets should be flush with the surface.

-Fit the acrylic rain cover into the upper of the two holes, holding it in place from behind with your finger.
-If it won't fit right away, carefully send the print until it does.
+Fit the acrylic rain cover into the hole in the hat.
+If it won't fit right away, carefully sand the print until it does.
 It should be flush with the inner surface of the gnome body, it's ok if it protrudes a bit on the front.
 Carefully - making *really* sure to not get any on the central surface of the acrylic disc - apply UV resin around the edges of the rain cover.
 Then cure it with a UV lamp.

 !!! warning